rahul--kr/ShoppingSite/ReadMe.txt

 - Registration and login facility
 - Adding to cart, manipulating quantity in cart
 - Order summary at checkout page and placing orders
-- Saving address for saving time
+- Saving address into DB for registered users

 FILES: